xiemengrain/SNP_Filter/README.md

 Currently, employed to detect the posts containing terrorist propaganda.
 SNP filter, reads the social media posts and filters the results based on three specifications:
   * Terrorism Tags

   * Motivation Tags

+      Words used by the terrorism to persuade an innocent citizen to join their malicious event.
+Such as "join hands", "support"
   * Out-of-context (OOC) Tags

 Sample content of each Tag set is given in the table below: